LFAQ/LFAQ/README.md

 ## What is it?

-LFAQ is an efficient tool for label-free absolute protein quantification based on a novel concept peptide quantification efficiency, which is learned by a semi-supervised machine learning method.
+LFAQ is an novel label-free absolute protein quantification algorithm which can correct the biased MS intensities using the predicted peptide quantitative factors for all identified peptides.

 ## The Latest Version